 SQL ROWCOUNT in for loop Oracle

-SQL ROWCOUNT in oracle does not create an explicit cursor because it is related to the session therefore you can’t fetch values later.
+SQL ROWCOUNT in Oracle does not create an explicit cursor because it is related to the session, therefore you can’t fetch values later.
 You have to fetch the value of ROWCOUNT inside the loop.
-If you want to count the total of affected rows inside the loop you have to add a small calculation.
+If you want to count the total of affected rows inside the loop, you have to add a small calculation.
 Let’s see an example of loop how to use the Oracle SQL ROWCOUNT attribute.

-<<cursor_name>>%rowcount Explicit Cursor
+--<<cursor_name>>%rowcount Explicit Cursor

-If you are willing to use the cursor by the programmer define the sql%rowcount will not return correct information for your output.
+If you are willing to use the cursor by the programmer, defining the sql%rowcount will not return correct information for your output.
 It is because this creates an explicit cursor and you have to access information by using <<cursor_name>>%rowcount.

 Explicit cursors are allowed access by the programmer at any time.
 Once finish the execution of the statement then you can access the affected ROWCOUNT by <<cursor_name>>%rowcount BUT keep in mind to use it before closing the cursor.
 Let’s see a simple example of <<cursor_name>>%rowcount.

-Set SQL ROWCOUNT in Oracle
+--Set SQL ROWCOUNT in Oracle

 As a bonus, I here added how to set ROWCOUNT return by SELECT statement in the current session.
 This will apply to all the statements executed in the current session and will expire or be removed once you change the ROWCOUNT or the session terminates.